keyanliu1/keyanliu1.github.io/_pages/about.md

 ## About Me

-I received my Ph.D. in Economics from the University of Helsinki, specializing in macroeconometrics and time series analysis.
-In Fall 2025, I will join the School of Economics and Management at Wuhan University as an Assistant Professor.
+I am an Assistant Professor at the School of Economics and Management, Wuhan University.
+My research focuses on macroeconometrics and time series analysis.

 [CV](http://keyanliu1.github.io/files/cv7.pdf)  <!-- This is the link to your CV -->

 ## Contact Information

 **Office Address**:
-Economicum A 211
+School of Economics and Management 353
-Arkadiankatu 7, 00100 Helsinki
+Wuhan University, 430072 Wuhan

 **Email**:
-Keyan.liu [at] helsinki [dot] fi
+Keyanliu [at] whu [dot] edu [dot] cn